UC-Lab-For-Interfacial-Dynamics/EMEM/README.md

 4. Hook up the UDFs to the *cutoff* vapor mesh cell (see Ref[1]).
 5. Execute the simulation.

+## Test Case
+tc4.cas.h5 is an Ansys Fluent case file for test cell 4 run 1.
+To use this case file, open it directly in Ansys Fluent.

 ## Citation and License
 EMEM is open-sourced under the [MIT License]([url](https://github.com/UC-Lab-For-Interfacial-Dynamics/EMEM/blob/main/LICENSE)).
 Please cite our main paper (Ref.
 [1]) if you use EMEM in your work.